srware/Amazon-Innovation-Day/sensors.md

 > **Note:** The default **upsquared** user does not have the required privileges to access low-level devices.
 As such whenever you run code which is accessing a sensor using **MRAA** or **UPM** always run with elevated privileges.

 ## Sample Code
+> Ensure you have [installed the required packages](development_setup.md) for your preferred programming language before continuing.

 ### Grove LCD RGB Backlight
 The LCD screen and RGB backlight is an **I2C** device so needs to be connected to one of the **I2C** connectors on the **GrovePi** shield (e.g. **I2C-2**).